 class descriptions

-every class at Sukha Somatics is an all-levels experience. this means that variations are offered for every posture to promote a sense of individuality, empowerment, and overall body autonomy. every class is tailored to the individuals who walk in the room.
+every offering at Sukha Somatics is an all-levels, trauma-informed, consent-based experience. this means that variations are offered for every posture to promote a sense of individuality, empowerment, and overall body autonomy. every class is tailored to the individuals who walk in the room.

 intentions: down-regulate, slow down, release